 The most important part of an electric bus comparative test is the measurement of consumption.
 However, because the individual vehicle concepts are too different, it would not be possible to create a ranking of consumption.
 Instead, as in 2016 and 2018, we are only publishing the relative positions of the values achieved, taking account of the different heating types.

-If these factors are not included and the energy consumed from the outlet is assigned to the running performance, the result is as follows: In some buses, the electric heating was more or less supported by fossil-fuel heating – and they have the lowest electricity consumption.
+If these factors are disregarded and the energy consumed from the charger is assigned to running performance, the result is as follows: In some buses, the electric heating was more or less supported by fossil-fuel heating – and they have the lowest electricity consumption.
 Logically, diesel consumption and electricity consumption are inversely proportional.
-Other vehicles had only electric heating – and electricity consumption was much higher in them.
+Other vehicles only had electric heating – and electricity consumption was much higher in them.

-These are the values from the outlet.
-Remember that charging losses occur in the charger as well as the battery, and they are normally around 8 to 15%.
-Buses with diesel or hybrid heating: between 110.5 kWh and 20.3 l of heating oil per100 km or 144.2 kWh and 6.4 l of heating oil per 100 km.
+These are the values from the power outlet, so it is worth bearing in mind that charging losses occur in the charger as well as the battery, normally around 8 to 15%.
+Buses with diesel or hybrid heating: between 110.5 kWh and 20.3 l of heating oil per 100 km or 144.2 kWh and 6.4 l of heating oil per 100 km.
 Vehicles with only electric heating: between 178.9 kWh and 235.2 kWh/100 km.
-Because the load was small and only a small number of passengers were carried, this was more than expected, and shows the great importance of heating in the consumption values.
-More and better solutions in climate management are therefore needed quickly in order to increase the range of electric buses in winter.
+Given that the load was small and only a small number of passengers were carried, this was more than expected and indicates the significant impact that heating has on consumption values, which rise disproportionately as temperatures drop.
+More and better solutions in climate management are therefore needed urgently in order to increase the range of electric buses in winter.
 There is a lot of work for vehicle and component manufacturers to do.

 There is not normally a “winner” in the electric bus comparative test – and the intention is not to choose a winner.
-However, it is clear that the eCitaro makes the most mature overall impression, despite being too heavy.
-But the competition is close behind, and manufacturers like Sileo, Ebusco and Heuliez have developed strongly.
-The Citea is mature and confident as expected, despite some carelessness.
+However, it is clear that the eCitaro makes the most fully-developed overall impression, despite being too heavy.
+But the competition is close behind and manufacturers like Sileo, Ebusco and Heuliez have developed strongly.
+The Citea is well-developed and confident as expected, despite a few minor issues.
 Coming from nowhere, the Lion’s City E has got electric mobility just right, so it is our secret winner of the competition.

 Source: E-BUS-VERGELEICHSTEST, Busplaner.de.
 Writer: Claus Bünnagel, Chefredakteur